Risks with epilepsy

 Quality of life

 Many people with epilepsy enjoy a full and active life.
 But for some, epilepsy may affect their health and quality of life more than just the effect of having seizures: their epilepsy may come alongside anxiety, stress, or depression.

 Not everyone with epilepsy has anxiety or depression but they are the most commonly reported mental health problems for people with epilepsy.
 Epilepsy can make anxiety or depression worse due to not knowing when seizures will happen, concerns about side effects of medication, or feeling isolated.
 Everyone is different in how they cope with anxiety or depression, but this may increase the risk of long term problems or even suicide.

 Read more about epilepsy and mood.

 Talk to someone

-If you would like to contact other people who have epilepsy, there are some support groups in the UK or you can make contact through our online forum.
+If you would like to contact other people who have epilepsy, there are some support groups in the UK, call our helpline for details.